sagemath/trac_to_gh/Issue 606.md

 # Issue 606: add notebook support for loading of spyx and pyx files

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/606

 Original creator: mhansen